AyaanMK/Java-Projects/README.md

 # Java Projects Repository

 Welcome to my Java Projects repository.
 This collection showcases simple projects I've worked on as I dive into Java programming.
-As a high school student with 1 month of Java experience and 4 months of Python coding under my belt, I'm excited to learn and grow in my coding journey.
+As a student with 1 month of Java experience and 4 months of Python coding under my belt, I'm excited to learn and grow in my coding journey.

 ## About Me

-I am a high school student currently exploring Java programming.
-I started coding in Python for 4 months, which has given me a solid foundation in programming concepts.
+I am a high school student currently exploring the Java programming language.
+I started off withcoding in Python for 4 months, which has given me a solid foundation in programming concepts.
 Now, I continue to expand my skills in Java and create interesting projects to help me learn and further advance into the programming world.

 ## Projects